Sensor IQ’s Simple Model

 The full simplified model including random noise (but excluding pattern noise) then becomes

 * Just for clarity for this example.
-In practice photons are emitted randomly but at a constant rate by natural light sources, therefore they would not actually arrive in equal numbers on a uniformly illuminated pixel patch.
+In practice photons are emitted randomly but at a constant rate by natural light sources, therefore they would not actually arrive in equal numbers on a uniformly illuminated pixel patch during exposure.
 They would instead arrive according to Poisson statistics as well, their standard deviation equal to the square root of the signal in photons referred to as ‘photon’ noise.
 The generation of Photoelectrons by such arriving photons absorbed in silicon follows a Binomial process, which together happen to produce a Poisson distributed output – what we call ‘shot’ noise.
 You can read more about the theory of shot noise in photography in this article.